ImaanBontle/SDV-immersive-weathers/README.md

 <!--Config Options-->
 ## Configuration <a id="config"></a>

+*Default values are **shown in bold**.*

 This section contains the available configuration options for each mod.
 You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or through manually editing the `config.json` contained in each mod's folder (generated after running SMAPI at least once).

-*NB: Default values are **shown in bold.***

 ### Framework <a id="framework-config"></a>